KentridgeRobotics/ChargerVision/README.md

 -a | NetworkTables Table
 -g | Output to X
--e | Disables unnecessary RaspberryPi code for testing vision on other devices --image | Specifies test image for experimentation without a camera
+-e | Disables unnecessary RaspberryPi code for testing vision on other devices -f | Outputs the FPS to the console
+--image | Specifies test image for experimentation without a camera